 “I like you for who you are, in your heart.
 Not the things you wear, not the way you do your hair, nor for your fancy chair – they’re just beside you.
 I like you for who you are.”

 Years later, the same boy in the wheelchair, now an adult, gave a television award to Fred Rogers, telling him how much he meant to millions of children.
-Even after the September 11 attacks on the World Trade Center in New York, Rogers went out in front of the cameras and, rather than talking about “why terrorists exist”, warmly advised his young audience: “In hard times, look for help.”
+Even after the September 11 attacks on the World Trade Center in New York, Rogers went out in front of the cameras and, rather than talking about “why terrorists exist”, warmly advised his young audience: “In hard times, look for the helpers.”
 His message powerfully resonated with adults too, and went down in history as a landmark answer to tragedy—deeply practical, but also deeply spiritual: “We do not have an explanation for the evil happening, but help is always at hand.
 Let’s focus on it and seek it.”

 Rogers himself was a help to many.
 He would start each morning at 5:30, reading, writing and praying for a whole list of people, compiled as he received letters from parents asking him to remind God of their children.